 Several pre-Columbian funeral mounds, such as Huaca Pucllana, still survive today within the city limits as proof that the area was populated by indigenous people groups prior to the Spanish conquest.
 Other important historical sites include the Monasterio de San Francisco.
 This colonial church is home to a 17th century library of 25,000 books and 6,000 parchments as well as the catacombs that were used as Lima’s cemetery until 1810.

 Today Lima has population of 10 million people.
 They are a mixture of thriving middle-class who visit the modern shopping centers as well as struggling poor who migrated from the highland and jungle areas to escape poverty and past threats of terrorism from the Sendero Luminiso, or Shining Path.

 The specific location of the Scalpel At The Cross medical ministry is the city of Pucallpa, which lies in the Department of Ucayali near the western border of Brazil.
-This burgeoning town is now home to nearly 300,000 Peruvians.
+This burgeoning town is now home to over 300,000 Peruvians.
 In contrast to Lima, which does have modern, colonial areas, this jungle town is a continuous maze of cramped, subsistence housing and dusty, open-air markets.
 Mototaxis are the main method of transportation and these motorized carriages bump and wind through the unpaved and pot-holed streets along with a few cars and large freight-type trucks.

 The climate of the area is also a challenge to the Pucallpan residents.
 During the summer months, or dry season, the ground turns to rock-hard, red brick which is nearly impenetrable.
 However, the rainy season brings so much water that the levels of the lakes and rivers rise by nearly 30 feet.
 These floodwaters swallow up 60% of the land mass in the Amazon River Basin.